 The interim Pea Island Bridge will replace a temporary metal bridge that was constructed on N.C.
 12 to restore traffic following a breach caused by Hurricane Irene in 2011.

-The new bridge will be just under a half-mile long – with the southern end located 1,100 feet south of the existing bridge – and will have two 12-foot-wide lanes and 4-foot-wide shoulders on each side.
+The southern end of the new bridge will be located 1,100 feet south of the existing bridge and will have two 12-foot-wide lanes and 4-foot-wide shoulders on each side.

-In comparison, the temporary bridge is 663 feet long, has two 12-foot-wide lanes and no shoulders.
+In comparison, the temporary metal bridge, which is 663 feet long, has two 12-foot-wide lanes and no shoulders.

 The new bridge will include 47 spans – each 50 feet in length – and will have the same elevation as the highest point of the existing temporary bridge.

 What to Expect During Construction